donderdag 29 oktober 2015

 Levinas and calculation

 There is a lot of emotion in the air in recent weeks.
-It is all about compassion, fear, disgust, enthusiasm, all triggered by the influx of refugees.
+It's all about compassion, fear, disgust, enthusiasm, all triggered by the influx of refugees.
 The commotion is accompanied by sensible commentaries calling for restraint of the emotions using our reason.

 Such as that of Nelleke Noordervliet: “The emotion reigns.
 The ratio has a tough job to tame that monster.
 Essentially the sick tweets about drowned refugees do not differ much from a consignment of cuddly toys.”